School of Medicine

 Biography

 Kirsty is Assistant Professor of Clinical Trials at the University of Nottingham Clinical Trials Unit (NCTU) www.nctu.ac.uk.
-She has over 15 years' experience working in research including design and delivery of randomised controlled trials, feasibility and pilot studies as well as qualitative methodology including interviews, focus groups, fidelity assessment and process evaluation.
+She has over 17 years' experience working in clinical research including design and delivery of randomised controlled trials, feasibility and pilot studies as well as qualitative methodology including fidelity assessment and process evaluation.
 She has worked in the unit since 2014 in a range of roles including Trial Manager, Senior Trial Manager and now her current Assistant Professor post.
 Prior to joining the NCTU she worked for the Sheffield Clinical Trials Research Unit (CTRU) in the School of Health and Related Research (ScHARR) as a Research Associate.
-Prior to that she worked for the Healthcare Innovation and Technology Evaluation Centre (HITEC) based at Derby Hospitals NHS Foundation Trust where she carried out systematic reviews, evidence reviews and technical evaluations of assistive technologies and medical devices for a number of commissioners.
-These included the Centre for Evidence-based Purchasing (CEP) part of the Purchasing and Supply Chain (PASA) and the National Institute for Health and Clinical Excellence (NICE).
+Prior to that she worked for the Healthcare Innovation and Technology Evaluation Centre (HITEC) based at Derby Hospitals NHS Foundation Trust where she carried out systematic reviews, evidence reviews and technical evaluations of assistive technologies and medical devices for the Centre for Evidence-based Purchasing (CEP) part of the Purchasing and Supply Chain (PASA) and the National Institute for Health and Clinical Excellence (NICE).

 Teaching Summary